docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 ## Let's Encrypt (Recommended)

-To enable Let's Encrypt for `docker-mailserver`, you have to:
+To enable _Let's Encrypt_ for `docker-mailserver`, you have to:

-- Get your certificate using [letsencrypt client](https://github.com/letsencrypt/letsencrypt)
+1. Get your certificate using the _Let's Encrypt_ client [Certbot][certbot::github].
+2. For your `docker-mailserver` container:

-- Add an environment variable `SSL_TYPE` with value `letsencrypt` (see [`docker-compose.yml`][github-file-compose])
+    1. Add the environment variable `SSL_TYPE=letsencrypt`.
-- Mount your whole `letsencrypt` folder to `/etc/letsencrypt`
+    2. Mount [your local `letsencrypt` folder][certbot::certs-storage] as a volume to `/etc/letsencrypt`.

-- The certs folder name located in `letsencrypt/live/` must be the `fqdn` of your container responding to the `hostname` command.
-The `fqdn` (full qualified domain name) inside the docker container is built combining the `hostname` and `domainname` values of the `docker-compose` file, eg:
+You don't have to do anything else.
+Enjoy!

+!!! note

+    `/etc/letsencrypt/live` stores provisioned certificates in individual folders named by their FQDN (_Fully Qualified Domain Name_). `docker-mailserver` looks for it's certificate folder via the `hostname` command.
+The FQDN inside the docker container is derived from the `--hostname` and `--domainname` options.

+!!! example

+    Add these additions to the `mailserver` service in your [`docker-compose.yml`][github-file-compose]:

     ```yaml
     services:
       mailserver:
+        # For the FQDN 'mail.example.com':
         hostname: mail
         domainname: example.com
-        fqdn: mail.example.com
+        environment:
+          - SSL_TYPE=letsencrypt
+        volumes:
+          - /etc/letsencrypt:/etc/letsencrypt
     ```

-You don't have anything else to do.
-Enjoy.

 ### Example using Docker for Let's Encrypt